15 kV AC railway electrification: History

 The first generators were synchronous AC generators or synchronous transformers; however, with the introduction of modern double fed induction generators, the control current induced an undesired DC component, leading to pole overheating problems.
 This was solved by shifting the frequency slightly away from exactly one third of the grid frequency; 16.7 hertz was arbitrarily chosen to remain within the tolerance of existing traction motors.
 Austria, Switzerland and Southern Germany switched their power plants to 16.7 Hz on 16 October 1995 at 12:00 CET.
 However, regional electrified sections run by synchronous generators keep their frequency of 16 2/3 Hzjust as Sweden and Norway still run their railway networks at 16 2/3 Hz throughout.

 One of the disadvantages of 16.7 Hz locomotives as compared to 50 Hz or 60 Hz locomotives is the heavier transformer required to reduce the overhead line voltage to that used by the motors and their speed control gear.
 Low frequency transformers need to have heavier magnetic cores and larger windings for the same level of power conversion.
 (See effect of frequency on the design of transformers.)
 The heavier transformers also lead to higher axle loads than for those of a higher frequency.
 Theoretically, in turn, this leads to increased track wear and increases the need for more frequent track maintenance while in practice electric locomotives must not become too lightweight in order to preserve traction effort at low speeds.
-The Czech Railways encountered the problem of the reduced power handling of lower frequency transformers when they rebuilt some 25 kV AC, 50 Hz locomotives (series 340) to operate on 15 kV AC, 16.7 Hz lines.
+The Czech Railways encountered the problem of the reduced power handling of lower frequency transformers when they rebuilt some 25 kV AC, 50 Hz locomotives (Class 340) to operate on 15 kV AC, 16.7 Hz lines.
 As a result of using the same transformer cores (originally designed for 50 Hz) at the lower frequency, the transformers had to be de-rated to one third of their original power handling capability, thereby reducing the available tractive effort by the same amount (to around 1,000 kW).